Nika King

 Shenika Williams, known professionally as Nika King, is an American actress and comedian.
-She is best known for her role as Leslie Bennett on the HBO television series Euphoria (2019–present).
+She is best known for her role as Leslie Bennett on the HBO television series Euphoria (2019–2026).
 After starting her acting career in 2002, King moved to Los Angeles and became a stand-up comedian.

 Early life

 King has five siblings.
 She grew up in Miami and, when King was a child, her parents and uncle were addicted to drugs.
 She attended Miami Carol City Senior High School, where she was president of her class, and graduated from University of Florida with a degree in theater.
 King briefly lived in New York City to become an actor, but soon moved back to Miami due to feeling overwhelmed.
 She then worked as a drama and dance teacher and a basketball coach at Miami Carol City Senior High School for two years.
 Although she initially planned to quit after her first year, she decided to stay for another year after the September 11 attacks.